It’s time again for another What Vegans Eat post. In this series, I share my breakfast, lunch, and dinner from one ordinary day.

 Hodo Soy is a company out of the Bay area that makes packaged yuba.
 It’s cut into noodles, and it can be eaten straight out of the package or warmed and put into stir-fries, wraps, or bowls.

 (Would you like to get more vegan products in your stores?
 It often only takes an email in the right inbox to get more of the specialty products you’re craving.
-You can find lots of tips in this post.)
+You can find lots of tips on how to get vegan products into grocery stores <– in this post.)

 For the pepperoni, I used Tofurky.
 However, my favorite vegan pepperoni comes from The Homemade Vegan Pantry by Miyoko Schinner.
 If you ever want to make your own seitan pepperoni, that’s the book to use.